A simple method to produce tender, delicious, perfectly smoked St Louis Pork Ribs. Smoking doesn’t have to be intimidating or complicated!

 Tastes vary.
 The amount of smokiness one prefers will vary.
 Get a feel of how much wood chunks will give you the amount of flavor you’re after.
 Understand more is not better and too much smokiness is NOT a good thing.
 Start small and simple, say a whole chicken, to experiment with amounts to get the flavor you’re after.

-How to tell when your ribs are done?
-These ribs are not so much smoked to temperature – it’s more of a feel & visual thing.
-First off, ribs falling apart are overcooked.
-Now, if this is how you enjoy them, then go ahead and smoke them until they fall off the bone.
-I promise you though, you can do better.
 The perfect rib should be tender & juicy with a bit of chew and easily pull off the bone but not fall off.
 In comes the “Bounce Test”.
 Pick up ribs with tongs, and bounce gently.
 The center surface of the ribs should crack slightly.
 Yay – they’re done.
 If they fall apart, they’re overdone – boohoo.
 If they’re rubbery and don’t crack in the center, they’re not done.
-I know this all might sound ridiculous – but when you see it, it’ll make perfect sense 😉

 I prefer to keep the sauce off the ribs until served.
 Some like their ribs smothered in sauce, some like to dip and others like them plain.
 Serve sauce on the side and everyone will be happy.

-Smoked BBQ St. Louis Ribs
+Smoked St. Louis Style Ribs

 Ingredients